Some great questions on the ASK page today! Keep them coming!

 University of Exeter / Fisheries Society of British Isles.

-asking questions, and learning new things!
+Favourite thing to do in my job asking questions, and learning new things!
 You never stop learning!

 I live in Exeter with my Fiancé and I am a PhD student at the University of Exeter, currently in my third year.
 Outside of work I like to play a lot of rugby and netball, I am also really into SCUBA diving and riding my road bike up and down the hills of Devon, often in the rain!!